jan-casas/udacity-starbucks/blog.md

 The Starbucks Capstone Challenge centers on analyzing simulated customer behavior data from the Starbucks rewards mobile app.
 The core objective is to determine which demographic groups respond best to specific types of offers (e.g., discounts, BOGO).
 This project is significant as it aims to enhance the effectiveness of Starbucks' marketing strategies, ensuring offers are targeted to the right customers, ultimately boosting sales and customer satisfaction.

 ### Description of Input Data
-The project utilizes three key datasets:
+The Starbucks Capstone Challenge datasets, comprising `portfolio`, `profile`, and `transcript` data, provide comprehensive insights into customer interactions with Starbucks' mobile app offers.

-1. **Portfolio.json**: Contains details about each offer, including offer ID, type (BOGO, discount, informational), difficulty, reward, duration, and distribution channels.
+Portfolio Data (`portfolio.json`): Contains details about each offer, including offer ID, type (BOGO, discount, informational), difficulty, reward, duration, and distribution channels.
 These details are crucial for categorizing and analyzing the effectiveness of different offers.
+- Contents: 10 offers with details on reward, channels, difficulty, duration, offer type, and ID.
+- Key Points: Offers are varied, with different rewards (mean 4.2), distribution channels (e.g., email, mobile), difficulty levels, and durations (average 6.5 days).
+- Usage: Critical for understanding offer effectiveness and tailoring marketing strategies.

-2. **Profile.json**: Provides demographic data of customers, such as age, date of app account creation, gender, ID, and income.
+Profile Data (`profile.json`): Provides demographic data of customers, such as age, date of app account creation, gender, ID, and income.
 This dataset allows for the segmentation of customers and understanding their response patterns.
+- Contents: Demographics of 17,000 customers, including gender, age, ID, membership start date, and income.
+- Key Points: Gender and income have missing values; age data (mean 62.53 years) includes placeholders (e.g., age 118).
+- Usage: Essential for customer segmentation and personalized marketing; aids in loyalty and membership analysis.

-3. **Transcript.json**: Records transactions, offers received, offers viewed, and offers completed, along with timestamps and monetary values.
+Transcript Data (`transcript.json`): Records transactions, offers received, offers viewed, and offers completed, along with timestamps and monetary values.
 This dataset is pivotal for tracking customer behavior in response to offers.
+- Contents: 306,534 customer interactions, detailing person ID, event type, value details, and time.
+- Key Points: Covers a wide range of interactions, with event times averaging 366 hours.
+- Usage: Offers insights into behavioral responses to offers and overall effectiveness of marketing campaigns.

+Conclusion:
-Each dataset contributes to building a comprehensive picture of how customers interact with the Starbucks app and respond to various marketing stimuli.
+Integrating these datasets provides a holistic view of how customers respond to Starbucks' marketing efforts, informing strategies for enhanced engagement and improved program effectiveness.

+#### Features and calculated statistics relevant to the problem
+Portfolio Data (`portfolio.json`):
+- Key Features: Reward (0-10), channels (e.g., email, mobile), difficulty (0-20), duration (3-10 days), offer type (BOGO, discount, informational).
+- Statistics: Moderate average reward (4.2); variability in offer characteristics (difficulty, duration).

+Profile Data (`profile.json`):
+- Key Features: Gender, age (18-118, with 118 as a placeholder), income ($30,000-$120,000), membership start date.
+- Statistics: Diverse age range (mean 62.53 years), variable income levels (mean $65,404).

+Transcript Data (`transcript.json`):
+- Key Features: Person ID, event type (offer received/viewed, transaction), value details (offer ID, amount), time of event.
+- Statistics: Average event time around 366 hours, indicating customer interaction spread.

+Relevance:
+- Essential for understanding offer effectiveness, customer segmentation, and temporal behavior trends in Starbucks' marketing strategy.

+Conclusion:
+These datasets provide insights into customer preferences and behaviors, crucial for enhancing Starbucks' rewards program and marketing efforts.

+#### Peculiarities in the data
+In the Starbucks Capstone Challenge datasets, identifying and addressing peculiarities and anomalies is crucial for accurate analysis.
+Here are key abnormalities and characteristics to be addressed:

+Portfolio Data (`portfolio.json`):
+- Channel Distribution: The effectiveness of different channels (email, mobile, social, web) in reaching customers varies, which could skew the performance of offers.
+- Offer Duration and Difficulty: Offers with shorter durations or higher difficulty might see lower completion rates, affecting the analysis of offer effectiveness.

+Profile Data (`profile.json`):
+- Missing Data: Both gender and income fields have missing values (2175 null entries), which could bias analyses related to demographics.
+- Age Anomalies: The presence of age '118' likely indicates missing or placeholder values, potentially skewing age-related analysis.
+- Date Format: The 'became_member_on' field is in an integer format and needs conversion for meaningful analysis.

+Transcript Data (`transcript.json`):
+- Nested Data in 'Value' Field: Requires unpacking for detailed analysis, especially for correlating offers with customer actions.
+- Time Distribution: The spread of events over time (0 to 714 hours) may influence the visibility and engagement of offers.

+Relevance to Problem:
+- Data Cleaning: Addressing missing and anomalous data is vital for accurate customer segmentation and offer effectiveness analysis.
+- Feature Engineering: May be required to extract meaningful insights, especially from the 'value' field in the transcript data.

+Conclusion:
+Addressing these peculiarities ensures a more reliable analysis, enhancing the understanding of customer behaviors and preferences in the Starbucks rewards program, leading to more effective marketing strategies.

 ### Strategy for Solving the Problem
 Our approach involves: